ansible-collections/community.aws/docs/community.aws.rds_instance_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>A list of EC2 Availability Zones that instances in the DB cluster can be created in.
-May be used when creating a cluster or when restoring from S3 or a snapshot.
+                        <div>A list of EC2 Availability Zones that the DB instance can be created in.
+May be used when creating an instance or when restoring from S3 or a snapshot.
 Mutually exclusive with <em>multi_az</em>.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: az, zone</div>
                 </td>
             </tr>